-Refreshingly sweet and tangy, this nectarine salsa is delicious paired with crisp tortilla chips and equally amazing piled over grilled pork, chicken or fish.
+Nectarine Salsa with plump nectarines, onions, cilantro, and jalapeno peppers in a tangy lime dressing.
+This fruity side dish is delicious with crisp tortilla chips or over grilled pork, chicken or fish.
 Make a huge batch and expect it gone in seconds!

 As proof of this love affair, here is a growing list of the fruit salsas I have on the blog so far: